webpro/dyson/README.md

 * `size:function` is the number of objects in the collection
 * `callback:function`
     * the provided default function is doing the hard work (but can be overridden)
-    * it is used as middleware in Express
+    * used as middleware in Express
     * must set `res.body` and call `next()` to render response
 * `render:function`
     * the default function to render the response (basically `res.send(200, res.body);`)
-    * also used as middleware in Express
+    * used as middleware in Express

 ## Containers

-The response data can be wrapped in a `container` object.
+The response data can be stored anywhere in the response in a `container` object.
 Functions in the `container` object are invoked with arguments _(params, query, data)_:

     {
         path: '/users',